kennerhartman/minecraftserver-backup-script/README.md

 - Currently, this script cannot upload your files to Dropbox.
 However, you can authenticate with the Dropbox API (see [Dropbox](#dropbox)).

+    - Note: there is ***some*** functionality for uploading files to Dropbox.
+However, there is a problem of uploading files in subdirectories, of the root directory, to Dropbox.
+This current commit only resolves half of that problem.
-    - Note: the next commit to this GitHub repository will allow you to upload your files to Dropbox.
+    - Note: the next commit to this GitHub repository will allow you to upload your files to Dropbox with full functionality.

 # Dropbox